howl-editor/howl/site/source/doc/api/config.md

 - `description`: A description of the configuration variable (_required_)

-- `scope`: An optional value specifying the scope of the variable.
-One of `local` and `global`.
-Local variables can be set at any scope, whereas global variables can only be set directly at the global scope.
+- `scope`: An optional value that specifies what scopes are valid for this config variable.
+Note that this parameter does not specify a scope directly, but instead specifies one of the following values:

+  - `"local"` - variable can be set for any scope
+  - `"global"` - variable can be set for the global scope only

 - `validate`: A function that will be used for validating any values set for this variable.
 Whenever a value is set for the variable, this function